- Engineering and technology function in a social context

 - David Collingridge (1980).
 The Social Control of Technology.
 London: Frances Pinter. ↵

-- The tool and techniques described here are derived from the De-scription activity created by Jet Gipson and the Product Impact Tool created by Steven Dorrestijn & Wouter Eggink ↵
+- The tool and techniques described here are derived from the De-scription activity created by Jet Gipson and the Product Impact Tool created by Steven Dorrestijn & Wouter Eggink.
+Further inspiration is taken from Peter-Paul Verbeek's Moralizing Technology: Understanding and Designing the Morality of Things. ↵